 Moody's faced numerous class action lawsuits and other litigation, government investigations and inquiries concerning events linked to the U.S. subprime residential mortgage sector and broader deterioration in the credit markets during the financial crisis of 2007-2008.
 Evolving expectations on ESG disclosures and reporting could also result in increased regulatory scrutiny and new regulatory actions at a corporate and business unit level.
 MA's offering of products and services relating to sanctions, KYC and financial crime may result in increased regulatory scrutiny and could expose the Company to increased risk of litigation from data subjects and other third-parties.
-Additionally, as Moody's develops its Gen Al product offerings and/or its uses of Gen Al, the Company may face increased regulatory scrutiny and exposure to increased litigation.
-Legal proceedings and regulatory inquiries and investigations impose additional expenses on the Company and require the attention of senior management to an extent that may significantly reduce their ability to devote time to addressing other business issues, and any of these proceedings, investigations or inquiries could ultimately result in adverse judgments, damages, fines, penalties or activity restrictions.
-Risks relating to legal proceedings are heightened in foreign jurisdictions that lack the legal protections or liability standards comparable to those that exist in the U.S. In addition, new laws and regulations have been and may continue to be enacted that establish lower liability standards, shift the burden of proof or relax pleading requirements, thereby increasing the risk of successful litigations in the U.S. and in foreign jurisdictions.
+Additionally, as Moody's develops its Gen AI product offerings and/or its uses of Gen AI, the Company may face increased regulatory scrutiny and exposure to increased litigation.
+Legal proceedings and regulatory inquiries and investigations impose additional expenses on the Company and require the attention of senior management to an extent that may significantly reduce their ability to devote time to addressing other business issues, and any of these proceedings investigations or inquiries could ultimately result in adverse judgments, damages, fines, penalties or activity restrictions.
+Risks relating to legal proceedings are heightened in foreign jurisdictions that lack the legal protections or liability standards comparable to those that exis in the U.S. In addition, new laws and regulation shave been and may continue to be enacted that establish lower liability standards, shift the burden of proof relax pleading requirements, thereby increasing the risk of successful litigations in the U.S. and in foreign jurisdictions.
 These litigation risks are often difficult to assess or quantify.
 Moody's may not have adequate insurance or reserves to cover these risks, and the existence and magnitude of these risks often remains unknown for substantial periods of time.
-Furthermore, when Moody's is unable to achieve dismissals at an early stage and litigation matters proceed to trial, the aggregate legal defense costs incurred by Moody's increase substantially, as does the risk of an adverse outcome.
+Furthermore, when Moody's is unable to achieve dismissals at an early stage and litiga